aptd3v/go-contain/README.md

 }
 ```

-### ♻️ Portable Container Configuration
+### Portable Container Configuration
-In `go-contain` the underlying docker sdk is also wrapped as well, allowing you to use the same
-configuration for docker client control and compose
+In `go-contain` the underlying docker sdk is also wrapped as well, allowing you to use the same configuration for docker client control, and compose.

 ```go
 package main